transdigiware/hyperledger-fabric-on-linux-one/README.md

    * Enter an instance name — `DJBlockchain`

-   * Enter an insance description — `Blockchain guest for Developers Journey.`
+   * Enter an instance description — `Blockchain guest for Developers Journey.`

    * Select *SLES12 SP2* for the image.